 - Latest technology.
-At Mayo Clinic, doctors use the latest treatment options and technology to treat your salivary gland cancer, including intensity-modulated radiation therapy or stereotactic radiosurgery.
+At Mayo Clinic, doctors use the latest treatment options and technology to treat cancer, including intensity-modulated radiation therapy, stereotactic radiosurgery and proton beam therapy.
 These technologies deliver powerful radiation to the cancer cells while limiting radiation to critical healthy tissues nearby, such as the eyes, optic nerves, brain, brainstem and spinal cord.

 - Minimally invasive techniques.
 Surgery to remove a salivary gland can be complicated because several important nerves are located in and around the salivary glands.
 Mayo Clinic specialists have extensive experience in minimally invasive surgical techniques that reduce the effects of cancer removal on your appearance.
 Mayo's surgeons work to minimize the scar from the surgical incision, preserve the facial nerve and reconstruct the surgery site.